lausan3/lausan3/README.md

 - **Full-Stack Engineer** working on Musafirly, an iOS app to find restaurants near your area that satisfy your dietary restrictions.

-- **Full-Stack Engineer** at The Difference, a health and fitness startup developing an app that predicts your weight gain and loss by tracking your calories.

 ![Endpoint Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Flausan-badge-server-10c6eb697973.herokuapp.com%2Fbadges%2Flastplayed%2Fanthonylaus&style=for-the-badge&logo=spotify&labelColor=black&color=gray)
 <p>^ one of my projects :)</p>